Word Records: History

-In 1951, Word Records was founded in Waco, Texas by Jarrell McCracken, Baylor business major Henry SoRelle and radio/television executive Ted Snider.
+In 1951, Word Records was established in Waco, Texas by Jarrell McCracken, Baylor business major Henry SoRelle and radio/television executive Ted Snider.
 The label's name is based on a 16-minute spoken word recording written and narrated by McCracken, the first recording released by the label, entitled "The Game of Life".
 The 23-year-old KWTX sportscaster in Waco had read an article by Jimmy Allen, a former athlete who became a Baptist preacher, and based his recording on the article which is also called "The Game of Life".
 The event is based on a full-length match, between the forces of good and evil, with Jesus Christ and Satan coaching the two teams.
 McCracken was familiar with play-by-play broadcasting, having created virtual baseball games for radio broadcast based on wire reports.
 McCracken originally presented "The Game of Life" on Sunday nights, at various churches around the central Texas area.
 Everywhere he presented "The Game of Life", he got requests for copies.
 Eventually, he had a short run of records pressed to offer at churches where he spoke.
 The fictional radio station in the recording has the call letters "WORD", which was printed on the label of the custom record.
 After being asked by a friend when he was going to release a follow-up, McCracken then decided to pursue the label on a more serious level.

 Subsequent records focused on other spoken word recordings, but Word soon branched out into southern gospel music.
 Early employees for the label included Tom Norfleet, Kurt Kaiser and Ralph Carmichael.

 The label struggled initially until Marvin Norcross became an equity partner.
 By 1954, Word had become a publishing house as well.

 Several subsidiary labels were started over the years: Canaan Records in the 1960s, Myrrh Records in 1972, DaySpring Records in 1977, and Rejoice Records in the 1980s.
 Two of these labels no longer exist in their original form.
 The Myrrh label was resurrected in 2005, as a praise and worship record label, Myrrh Worship.
 Canaan Records was also re-opened in early 2007, with Dave Clark at the helm.

 Larry Norman's Solid Rock Records had a distribution deal with Word, from 1975 to 1980.
 Artists on Solid Rock included Norman, Randy Stonehill, Daniel Amos, Tom Howard and Mark Heard.

 In 1983, Chris Christian signed a distribution deal, to move his label Home Sweet Home Records from Benson Records to Word Records.
 It is still active, and remains under the independent ownership of Chris Christian.

 Light Records was distributed in the 1970s by Word Records, before being sold to Ralph Carmichael in the 1980s.

 Reunion Records signed a distribution and promotion contract in the 1980s.
 The agreement lasted well into the 1990s.
 Today, Reunion Records is distributed through Provident Label Group.

 Star Song Communications was distributed by Word Records, but left their distribution deal in the late 1980s to sign with Sparrow Records, which was taken over by Chordant Distribution and then by EMI.